rimmington/disquick/pkgs/disquick/doc/mkService.3.md

 * _runtimeDirsMode_:
   The permissions/mode bits of directories created through _runtimeDirs_, as a string in a format accepted by `mkdir`(1).
 Default `"0700"`.

+* _permitNewPrivileges_:
+  If `false`, ensures that the service process and all its children can never gain new privileges and prohibits UID changes of any kind.
+This inhibits the use of setuid executables like `ping`.
+Default `false`.

 ### user argument

 The _user_ argument is an attrset of user-related parameters.